-Spellings will be sent home on a Monday and tested the following Monday.
+Spellings will be added here on a Monday and tested the following Monday.
 Further information on spellings for year 5 (and the rest of the National Curriculum) can be found at: https://www.gov.uk/government/collections/national-curriculum In accordance with school policy, all members of the class will be learning spellings aimed specifically at Year 5, while revising spelling rules from previous years with which they are less confident in class.
-As you are aware, spellings are linked into handwriting and your child will be bringing home a sheet on which they need to practise their new spellings each week, in their best handwriting.
+As you are probably aware, spellings have been linked into handwriting previously, and I would encourage your child to practise their new spellings each week, in their best handwriting using this sheet.
 Until your child has gained their ‘Year 5 pen licence’, pencil is preferred to pen – especially biros or felt tips as they often smudge or leak, which impacts on the appearance of your child’s writing.

-Times tables will also be sent home weekly and again tested in school, usually on a Thursday.
-In addition to ensuring that your child completes the sheet they have been given, please help them to practise the relevant table every day, including the accompanying division facts, in whichever way you and your child prefer.
-The key instant recall maths facts for this half term are attached to this letter and it is essential that they are practised regularly to support your child’s learning.
+Times tables will also be tested in school, usually on a Thursday.
+In order to improve your child’s speedy recall of both multiplication and division facts, please help them to practise their tables every day, in whichever way you and your child prefer.
+For most of the class, I would suggest that you start with the 2 x table and then move on to 4, 5 and 10 x to build confidence.
+The key instant recall maths facts for Year 5 are included here: KIRFs and it is essential that they are practised regularly to support your child’s learning.

 How can you continue to help?

-- Encourage children to learn spellings, times tables and key maths facts.
+- Encourage your child to learn spellings, times tables and key instant recall maths facts.

-Of course, should you have any concerns or questions, please do not hesitate to make an appointment to come and talk to me via the office.
+Of course, should you have any concerns or questions, please do not hesitate to contact me via the office.